Understanding Cassandra Read Repair vs Anti-Entropy Repair: A Compaction-Aware Runbook

 execute_repair()

-# Limit repair streaming bandwidth to prevent disk saturation (value in megabits/s)
+# Cap repair streaming bandwidth (value in megabits/s) before the run.

 nodetool setstreamthroughput 100

-• Rollback Path: Restore default if streaming stalls: nodetool setstreamthroughput 0 (unlimited).
-Monitor system.log for StreamSession timeouts.
+• Rollback path: Restore the default with nodetool setstreamthroughput 0 (unlimited) if streaming stalls, and watch system.log for StreamSession timeouts.

-# Verify SSTable integrity post-repair (positional: keyspace then table)
+# 3. Confirm SSTable integrity on the repaired table (positional: keyspace then table).

 nodetool verify production_data user_events